marcodpt/minirps/README.md

  - [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
  - consume any API data and create custom responses with [minijinja](https://github.com/mitsuhiko/minijinja) templates
  - extensively tested with [hurl](https://github.com/Orange-OpenSource/hurl)

-## 💡 Motivation
-This project is an attempt to adopt the Linux philosophy in building servers.

-The combination of small servers focused on one task scales better and is easier to maintain.

-In the case of Linux, it was necessary to create the shell language and the pipe operator to give full power to this philosophy.

-`minirps` tries to fill this void by being a server focused on solving the specific problem of combining servers.

 ## 💻 Install
 ```